The Middlebury Institute Master of Arts in International Education Management is a three-semester, 43-credit program.

 Our affiliation with Middlebury C.V.
 Starr Schools Abroad creates exceptional opportunities for interested students to take on responsibilities that include coordinating student housing, arranging excursions, facilitating activities to integrate students, arranging local internships for the undergraduate study abroad students, and institutional research projects, all conducted in the local language.

-Students with prior professional experience in the international education field will have the option, with approval of the program coordinator, to complete a thesis project in lieu of a practicum.
+Students with prior extensive professional experience in the international education field, may propose a thesis to the program chair for consideration.
+If approved, the thesis project can be pursued in lieu of a practicum.